 - Preheat oven broiler.

-- Mist a cast iron skillet well with olive oil and place it over medium heat on the stove.
-Add the minced garlic and allow it to become fragrant, about 2 minutes.
+- Mist a cast iron skillet well with cooking spray and place it over medium heat on the stove.
+Add garlic and allow it to become fragrant, about 2 minutes.

-- Put the sliced leek into the skillet and sautee until soft, stirring frequently, about 4 minutes.
-Add in the chopped greens and continue cooking and stirring until just wilted, about 2 minutes.
+- Add leek and sauté until soft, stirring frequently, about 4 minutes.
+Add greens, Italian seasoning, and salt and pepper to taste, and continue cooking and stirring until just wilted, about 2 minutes.

-- Crack the eggs and drop them in two spots on top of the greens.
-Keep the skillet on the stove for another 2 minutes, then transfer it into the oven (carefully – remember the handle will be getting hot!) and broil until the eggs are as firm as you like them.
-This should take approximately 4 minutes.
+- Crack eggs and drop in two spots on top of greens.
+After 2 minutes, transfer skillet to oven (carefully; the handle will be getting hot) and broil until eggs are as firm as desired.

-- Remove the skillet from the oven with a mitt or dishtowel and divide the mixture between two plates.
-Serve with whole grain toast and a little drizzle of balsamic vinegar or salsa if desired.
+- Remove skillet from oven with a mitt or dishtowel and divide between two plates.